julien-f/js-json-rpc/README.md

 }, function onRequest (req, res) {
   // Read the whole request body. readAllStream(req, function (err, data) {
+    // Here `server` is not used as a stream, it can therefore be used
+    // to handle all the connections.
     server.exec(message).then(function (response) {
       // Sends the JSON encoded response.
       res.end(JSON.stringify(response))